Frequently Asked Questions

 Residents can take four free days a month, twenty days of vacation per year, and one retreat off.
 Free and vacation days can be scheduled at essentially any time (provided that the resident’s responsibilities are taken care of, and the vacation does not substantially inconvenience the organization).
 Additionally, each year, residents may do one meditation retreat at another center, for up to seven days.

 No, you do not.
-However, in order to maintain a safe and trusting environment, we ask residents to refrain from forced, coercive, or non-consensual sexual contact, or any form of sexual harassment.
+However, forced, coercive, or non-consensual sexual contact, or any form of sexual harassment, is grounds for immediate dismissal from the program as well as any relevant legal action.

-We also ask that residents and apprentices not have romantic or sexual relationships with other residents or apprentices during their time at the Monastic Academy.
+Additionally, residents and apprentices are not permitted to have romantic or sexual relationships with other residents or apprentices during their time at the Monastic Academy.

 Accepted residents pay a $6,000 one-time training cost.
 However, there is significant financial aid available for those unable to pay the full amount.
 After the first month trial period, the resident and the Academy will discuss whether the resident will continue.
 If the resident continues, he or she receives free room and board, and a monthly living allowance.
 Health insurance is not covered by the Monastic Academy.
 Most residents receive healthcare through medicaid.